 Where data types are needed

-There are a couple of situations where you will be asked to provide data types for variables and parameters.
+You will be asked to provide data types for variables and parameters in the following situations:

 - In ModelBuilder, when you create a stand-alone variable, you need to provide a data type for the variable to be created.